At Bader Rutter, we believe today’s audiences want more from food & beverage brands.

 Joe Prewett, EVP of Brand

 “We don’t strive for good, we strive for best.”

 Joe has a distinct take on making Tillamook’s good known: “It’s like good storytelling.
 You know, what did you specifically do, and what is the scale of the impact, and how are you telling that story so it cuts through the clutter — which is just good marketing, right?”

 If you are just beginning your journey to define the most compelling “good” to make known for your brand, here are three good places to start:

-Over the past few years, most every brand has invested in their supply chain; optimizing growing and sourcing, innovating manufacturing and production, reducing packaging and water consumption.
+Over the past few years, most brands have invested in their supply chains: optimizing growing and sourcing, innovating manufacturing and production, and reducing packaging and water consumption.
 Every one of these investments provides a story of “good” your audience wants to hear.
 What latent assets lie in your brand’s supply chain?

-Brand stories form whether or not you nurture them.
+Brand stories form whether you nurture them or not.
 Simple desktop searches or more extensive audits reveal what people already say about your brand.
-This can identify untapped opportunities and suggest new ones that align with your audiences’ values.
+This helps identify untapped opportunities and suggest new ones aligned with your audiences’ values.
 Who is already talking about your brand and what are they saying?

 Change is the industry’s one constant.
 Stay current.

 The Intel Distillery at Bader Rutter tracks trending topics in food and food production so you don’t have to.
 Every day, we update two proprietary databases of trending food production topics from the industry’s most influential voices.
 Keep up on these trends to ensure your brand stays relevant in an ever-evolving marketplace.